-Water flooding I-5 under convention center in Seattle
+Water briefly floods I-5 under convention center in Seattle

 Crews responded to what appeared to be a burst pipe flooding multiple lanes of Interstate 5 under the Washington State Convention Center in downtown Seattle Saturday morning.

 Traffic cameras showed a quickly growing backup in both directions and sheets of water streaming onto the roadway.
+The backup had largely cleared shortly after the water was cut off around 10 a.m.

-The Washington State Department of Transportation said the water had been cut off just before 10 a.m., but lots of water on the roadway, covering all southbound lanes and one northbound, was slowing traffic and creating a hazard.
+Water covered all southbound lanes and one northbound, slowing traffic and creating a hazard, according to the Washington State Department of Transportation.

 According to 911 dispatch logs, fire crews responded to the convention center at 9:29 a.m. for an automatic fire alarm.
 A minute later, they were dispatched to the freeway itself below the building, where a huge amount of water was flowing onto the travel lanes.